The rules on nicotine in e-liquids: a useful guide to TRPR now that the UK has left the EU

 |Emissions testing on all e-liquids and e-cigarettes||✓||✓|

 These rules are written with safety in mind, which we understand, but in an ideal world we would like to be able to sell larger bottles of vape juice to our customers, with the nicotine already pre-mixed.
 It would cut down on packaging waste, and it would make it easier for customers.
 There’s a small chance that, now that the UK has left the EU, the laws might change … but it’s a long shot.

-The TPD is an EU law, but that doesn’t mean that those of us in the UK are ‘off the hook’ as soon as the Brexit transition period ends on 1 January 2021.
-The UK’s equivalent vaping law (the TRPR) will still apply, so for all intents and purposes everything will be the same as it is now.
+The TPD is an EU law, but we're not off the hook just because the Brexit process ended on 1 January 2021.
+The UK’s equivalent vaping law (the TRPR) is what covers us here, and that law still applies.
 E-liquids with nicotine will still be restricted to 10ml bottles and the max strength will still be 20 mg/ml.

-Now that there's no obligation to match the TPD, the UK's medical experts may decide that there is room to loosen some of the standard EU rules on vaping.
+Now that there's no obligation to match the TPD, the UK's medical experts may decide that there is room to loosen some of these rules on vaping.
 Back in 2015, Public Health England strongly disputed the TPD’s proposed 20 mg/ml nicotine strength limit in e-liquid before it even became law.
 In a long report, PHE said that “spurious reasons” had led to the EU’s 20 mg/ml limit, and that e-liquids with a nicotine strength of 36.6 mg/ml (almost twice the current legal limit) posed “no risk of nicotine poisoning” footnote 3.

-The UK government’s latest tobacco control plan also suggests that there may be changes after Brexit.
-In their most recent update, they say “ We will look to identify where we can sensibly deregulate without harming public health or where EU regulations limit our ability to deal with tobacco,” footnote 4 so there's certainly some hope that they'll at least review these rules in future.
+The UK government’s latest tobacco control plan does say that, after Brexit, they “...will look to identify where we can sensibly deregulate without harming public health or where EU regulations limit our ability to deal with tobacco,” footnote 4 so there's certainly some hope that they'll at least review these rules in future.

 Our bet is that the House of Commons won’t even look at vaping laws until at least 2022.
-The Covid-19 emergency and Brexit are going to take priority in the remainder of 2020 and most of 2021, and there’s no immediate need to change the vaping laws, which are working fine, even if they are a little inconvenient.
+Covid-19 is still a dominant problem for 2021, and there’s no immediate need to change the vaping laws (even if they are a little inconvenient for us all).
 We’ll keep a close eye on developments and we’ll be the first to update you.